-For pilot 2, the QoE module will be devised and tuned for H.264 codec.
-In pilot 3, the QoE can be extended and/or redesigned if new quality degradation sources are introduced (e.g. quality degradation in audio, capturing, new encoding type - HEVC, etc).
+For pilot 2, the QoE module will be devised and tuned for H.264/AVC codec.
+In pilot 3, the QoE can be extended and/or redesigned if new quality degradation sources are introduced (e.g. quality degradation in audio, capturing, new encoding type - H.265/HEVC, etc.).

 The QoE module can provide quality scores (from 0 to 100 for instance) to represent the quality degree.
 It could be a stream of scores.
-In order to consider the effect of motion characteristics, we report the quality score after analysing several frames instead of providing a score for each frame.
-The QoE module extracts the required parameters from the XML file and feed the parameters into the QoE model to estimate the quality.
+The QoE module extracts the required parameters and feed the parameters into the QoE model to estimate the quality.